Psychoactive Sacramentals: Essays on Entheogens and Religion

 antidepressants).
 In this way The Economy still reigns as the

-ruling god of the culture.
+ruling god of the culture, with addicts its sacrificial victims.

 While the essays in Psychoactive Sacramentals stop short